 Convert legacy port-based Security policy rules to application-based rules to gain visibility into and control over applications.

-- Learns and remembers all applications seen in each rule’s traffic automatically over time, eliminating the need to comb through and analyze reams of log data.
+- Learns and remembers all applications seen in traffic for each rule automatically, which eliminates the need to comb through and analyze reams of log data.
 Even if logs roll over, Policy Optimizer retains the application information, so you can be confident you’re seeing all of the applications on a rule.

 - Enables you to safely migrate to App-ID without risking application availability.

-- Is a tool native to and supported on PAN-OS devices, so you don’t have to move configurations and data between the device and an off-device tool.
+- Is a tool native to and supported on PAN-OS appliances, so you don’t have to move configurations and data between the appliance and a non-native tool.

-These capabilities result in an easy-to-use tool that saves time and prevents errors in converting port-based rules to App-ID based rules.
-Policy Optimizer provides several methods of converting port-based rules to App-ID based rules:
+These capabilities result in an easy-to-use tool that saves time and prevents errors when converting port-based rules to App-ID based rules.
+Policy Optimizer provides several methods of converting rules:

 - Create Cloned Rule—Cloning a rule preserves the original port-based rule and places the new App-ID based rule above the cloned rule.
 You can clone multiple App-ID based rules from one port-based rule.
 For example, you can clone multiple App-ID rules based on application subcategories from a general web-browsing rule to group applications that require similar access and threat treatment instead of trying to control all web access for all users in all places in one general, unsecure rule.There’s no risk to application availability because the port-based rule below the cloned rule acts like a safety net.
 If the cloned (App-ID) based rule doesn’t match all the applications you need to allow, you’ll see those applications hit the port-based rule below the cloned rule and you can make adjustments.
 You can remove the port-based rule when no traffic you want to allow matches the port-based rule for a reasonable period of time, completing the conversion of that rule to an App-ID based rule.

-To Create Cloned Rule or Add to Rule, you must select at least one application from Apps Seen.
+Add to Rule, you must select at least one application from

 Applications used only for quarterly or yearly events may not appear in the application information if the history isn’t long enough to capture their latest activity.
 Be aware of these types of applications when you convert rules.